hezy/ODR-example/README.md

 3. Run the script:
    ```
-   python odr_fit_with_uncertainties.py
+   python odr_fit.py [data.csv]
    ```

-4. The script will read the data from the CSV file, perform the ODR analysis, and display the regression results in the console
+4. The script will read the data from the CSV file, perform the ODR analysis, and save the regression results in a file `fit_results`

-5. A figure will be created with subplots showing the data points, best-fit line, residuals, and parameter correlation ellipses
+5. Three figures will be saved as files:
+* `fit_plot.png` - the data points with best-fit line
+* `residuals_plots` - the differences between observed y's to fitted y's
+* `correlation_ellipses` - fitted parameters correlation ellipsesi

 ## Example